damianhakert/damianhakert.github.io/source/posts/2017-02-22-gitlab-8-17-released.html.md

 We have made improvements to the look and feel of the Merge Request workflow, as well as included additional details on the CI/CD Pipeline status.
 You are now able to easily review the progress of the entire Pipeline, and take action directly from the Merge Request summary.
-For example, you could review a pipeline that needs attention, navigate to a failed job, and trigger a quick retry or manual action.
+For example you could review a pipeline that needs attention, navigate to a failed job, and trigger a quick retry or manual action.

 ![Merge Request Pipeline Minigraph](/images/8_17/merge_request_minigraph.png){: .shadow}